-The 2009 election was plagued, from the start, by assertions of a lack of credibility of the IEC.
-Most of its commissioners, including then-Chairman Azizullah Ludin, were selected by and politically close to Karzai.
+For the 2009 election, there were assertions of a lack of credibility of the IEC, because most of its commissioners, including then-Chairman Azizullah Ludin, were selected by and politically close to Karzai.
 As a check and balance to ensure electoral credibility, there was also a U.N.-appointed Elections Complaints Commission (ECC) that reviewed fraud complaints.
 Under the 2005 election law, there were three ECC seats for foreign nationals, appointed by the Special Representative of the U.N.
 Secretary General/head of U.N.
 Assistance Mission-Afghanistan, UNAMA.
-The two Afghans on the ECC governing council were appointed by the Supreme Court and Afghanistan Independent Human Rights Commission, respectively.
+The two Afghans on the ECC governing council14 were appointed by the Supreme Court and Afghanistan Independent Human Rights Commission, respectively.